Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Mazzaneh Ecosystem

-Live modular AI-commerce / real users / real sellers / real signals
+Phase 1 modular AI-commerce / users / sellers / market signals

-This brings the benchmark back to the market: a live modular commerce system with product, behavior, and usage proof.
+This brings the benchmark back to Phase 1 product evidence: a modular commerce system with users, sellers, behavior, and usage signals.

 What kind of organizations usually hold comparable capabilities?

 This is where the challenge becomes cleaner.
 The question is not who is a bigger founder.
-The question is what kind of organization usually reaches this capability class.
+The question is what kind of organization usually reaches, validates, or commercializes this capability class.

 Asset Capability class Usually seen in